typedb/typedb-docs/11-query/05-updating-data.md

 ## Update Instances of Concepts

 In a Grakn Knowledge Graph, each instance is a "fact".
+Relations and entities are extensible, by adding role players to them over time (establishing new "facts").
-In particular, each attribute value is a single fact that all instances wish to own will connect to.
-Updating an attribute value directly then means changing the attribute value for ALL owners of this attribute value!
+Each attribute value is a single fact as well, that other concepts can own.
+Updating an attribute value directly therfore means changing the attribute value for ALL owners of this attribute value!
 Achieving this requires [deleting](../11-query/04-delete-query.md) the attribute value and connecting previous owners to a different value instance.
 Updating the attribute value that is owned by a concept means changing the connection to the value, rather than the value itself.

 To try the following examples with one of the Grakn clients, follow these [Clients Guide](#clients-guide).